Non-coplanar gravitational lenses and the "communication bridge": The wave theory

 In the case of the two-lens system, the image plane of the first lens corresponds to the lens plane of the second lens, which implies the substitutions $r_g=r_{g1}$, $z=z_{12}$, $\rho=b_2$.
 This allows us to form, for the amplitude of the system, an integral in the second lens plane that convolves the amplitude of the first lens with the properties of the second:

 For realistic parameter values, the first of these two Bessel functions oscillates far more rapidly than the second, allowing us to target it using the method of stationary phase.
-To do so, we first replace this occurrence of $J_0$ with its approximation for large arguments, which we are allowed to do since $b_2\gtrsim R_\star$ for physically relevant cases.
+To do so, we first replace this occurrence of $J_0$ with its approximation for large arguments, which we are allowed to do since $b_2\gtrsim R_\star$ for physically relevant cases of stellar lenses with radius $R_\star$.
 Using the shorthand

 we can write

 Then,

 The phase terms in this expression are given by